mrkkrp/markkarpov.com/tutorial/th.md

 --                           ^^^^
 ```

-When we defined `myFunc`, `(+)` that comes from `Prelude` was in the scope
+When we defined `myFunc`, the `(+)` that comes from the `Prelude` was in
-and so we were able to refer to it as `'(+)`.
+scope, and so we were able to refer to it as `'(+)`.

-When we use quotation, it works absolutely the same.
-Every name in a TH
+When we use quotation, it works exactly the same way.
+Every name in a TH quote
-quote is looked up in the current scope.
-In other words, the scope we're
+is looked up in the current scope.
+In other words, the scope we're operating
-operating in when we use one of the quotes determines directly what we will
+in when we use one of the quotes directly determines what we will get in the
-get in the resulting AST:
+resulting AST:

 ```haskell
 λ> runQ [| x |]